 Hot Creek Gulch

-This geothermal feature reminds me of Yellowstone National Park.
+This geothermal feature might remind you of Yellowstone National Park.
 It's called "hot" springs for a reason, and sometimes the water is literally scalding.
 Look for the signs that lead you to it on the east side of Highway 395.Continue to 6 of 12 below.

 06 of 12